How to Clear Up Cloudy Hot Tub Water

 When cyanuric acid levels get too high, it can make the water cloudy and cause scaling or staining on the hot tub's surfaces.

-To deal with high cyanuric acid levels, you can try to lower them by adding fresh water to the hot tub and then running the filter for a few hours.
+To deal with high cyanuric acid levels, try to lower them by adding fresh water to the hot tub and then running the filter for a few hours.
 You can also use a commercial pool or spa product that is specifically designed to lower cyanuric acid levels.
-And finally, you can try to remove some of the cyanuric acids from the water by using a shock treatment.

 A clarifier is a temporary solution to cloudy water and should only be used when necessary.
 If you use a clarifier too often, it can lead to dirty water that is difficult to clear.